alexwlchan/alexwlchan.net/src/_drafts/how-i-read-non-fiction-books.md

 </figure>

 When I type up my notes, I include chapter names, page numbers, and occasionally a passage quoted word-for-word.
-Combined with full text search, this gives me something to skim to remember "What did I learn from this book?", and what parts to re-read if I want to find a specific story or detail.
+Combined with full text search, this gives me something to skim to remember "What did I learn from this book?", and what pointers to the parts to re-read if I want to find a specific story or detail.

-I never annotate the books themselves, be they paper or electronic.
+I never actually write in my books.
-I understand why people do that, and I was using a book as a detailed reference I might try it -- but it's overkill for what I want.
+I understand why people do that, and if I was using a book as a detailed reference I might try it -- but it's overkill for what I want.
 I want notes that I can read for basic recall, not a detailed list of everything explained in the book.
-I can skim much faster if all the ntoes are in one place, not scattered through the book.
+I can skim much faster if all the notes are in one place, not scattered through the book.
-(I also give away a non-trivial number of books once I finish reading them, so it's useful to have the notes separate from the book.)
+(I also give away a fair number of books once I finish them, so it's useful to have the notes separate from the book.)

 This process slows me down, but it dramatically improves my retention rate.
 Since I started doing this, I've been much better at remembering the main ideas of the books I’ve read -- and notes plus memory are a powerful combination for storing the details. ✨